-MARSHALLING / CLERK OF COURSE
+MARSHALLING / CLERK OF COURSE:

-RIDING ON SITE
+RIDING ON SITE:

-There will be no riding on the site or race course at any time.
-No pre-riding of the course is allowed – either by adults or youth.
+Absolutely NO mini/pit bikes in the pits or surrounding area.
+No pre-riding of the course is allowed.
 Any competitors found on the venue in the preceding weeks will be jeopardising the future of the event and will, therefore, face exclusion.
 Only bikes officially entered in the race may be moved around the site during the event.
-Outside of the race, you may only ride your bike to and from the pits/parc ferme at walking speed.
+Outside of the race track, you may only ride your bike to and from the pits/parc ferme at walking speed.
 No riding anywhere else on the venue.

-If you do need to contact us, please make sure you have read the regulations first – you’ll probably find your answer in here.
+If you do need to contact us, please make sure you have read the FAQ’s first – you’ll probably find your answer in here.
 Otherwise, email email@example.com or phone 07487 693682 or 01639 841765.

 Any riders to be found cheating, by shortcutting the course will have their time on that lap omitted.

 Marshals have been thoroughly trained to spot discrepancies in times due to cheating during this last hour and anyone found to be suspected of cheating will be docked their last lap.
-Allowance has been made for faster final laps but marshals decision is final.
+Allowance has been made for faster final laps but marshall's decision is final.

-Stewards are on site from Friday afternoon through to Sunday evening to assist you with your parking requirements.
+Stewards are on site from Friday afternoon through to Sunday evening to assist you with your parking.
 Access to the site is restricted at all times and any vehicle wishing to leave before the event must do so with steward's permission.
 Stewards will take into account whether you are a day visitor or staying for the full weekend and will, therefore, advise you to park accordingly.
-All vehicles and their contents are left at the owners risk and are not covered by our insurance.
+All vehicles and their contents are left at the owner's risk and are not covered by our insurance.